 This course is a continuation of DHYG 214.
 Special emphasis is placed on the discussion of surgical procedures, supportive care and maintenance therapies.

-Successful completion of all first year dental hygiene courses.
+Prerequisites: DHYG 214, Successful completion of all first year dental hygiene courses.
+Co-requisites: DHYG 234, DHYG 236

-DHYG 236